 From St. Amands the cycle route leads you along the river and past nature reserves like the mudflats of Durme and Schausselbroek.
 Especially the mudflats of Durme is worth mentioning because it's one of the last freshwater marshes along this tidal part of the river and therefore has a unique flora and fauna.

 You continue your tour through Bazel, one of the most beautiful villages of Belgium.
-For an escalator, the wooden moving stairs in the St. Anna tunnel under the Scheldt is a unique experience before entering the city centre of Antwerp.
-The historical centre of Antwerp is worth a visit, here you'll find: the OnzeLieveVrouwenkerk and the Rubenshuis.
+For an escalator, the wooden moving stairs in the St. Anna tunnel under the Scheldt is a unique experience before entering the city center of Antwerp.
+The historical center of Antwerp is worth a visit, here you'll find: the OnzeLieveVrouwenkerk and the Rubenshuis.
 In the Willemsdok, near the Museum of Modern Art (Museum Aan de Stroom) you will find the barge.

 Overnight in Antwerp